KevCareSA/LearningPy/Readme.md

-Creating a README for your Python learning journey is a great way to document your progress, goals, and what you’ve learned.
-Here’s a template you can use and customize as you go along:

----

 # My Python Learning Journey

 Welcome to my Python learning journey!
 This README serves as a log of everything I'm learning, practicing, and creating with Python.
 It's a work in progress, and I will keep updating it as I move forward in my learning.